mjfrigaard/sharing-your-work/manuscript/03chapter.md

-# Part 3: Organizing your project files
+# Part 3: Organizing your data science project

-"*If you can't describe what you are doing as a process, you don't know what you're doing.*" - W. Edwards Deming
+"*If you can't describe what you are doing as a process, you don't know what you're doing*." - W. Edwards Deming

-Now that we've recommended a workbench (RStudio) and a set of tools (R, Git, Github), we'll use an example project to show how combining these tools create a durable and adaptive workflow.
+In the last chapter, we recommended a workbench (RStudio) and a set of tools (R, Git, Github).
+Now we'll use an example project to show how combining these tools create a durable and adaptive workflow.
 We want to get started with an example early because having a job to do allows us to cover project organization.

-Our statistical coursework rarely covered how to set up a project setup (we often marvel at how much time we wasted trying to find our files).
+Our statistical coursework never covered the details of setting up a project (and we often marvel at how much time we wasted trying to find our files).
 The way we set our projects up--how we organize files and folders--will directly contribute to our ability to be productive.
 You've probably discovered it's hard to get things done in a messy office?
 Well, it will be hard to do data science if we don't organize our files in a logical way that helps us get things done.

 ---

-## Example project: motivation for getting data
+## Example: 2019 Presidential Debates

-***We read something on the internet, got curious, and decided we wanted to dig a little deeper.***
+***I read something on the internet, got curious, and decided I wanted to dig a little deeper.***

-The scenario I've described above might seem vague, but we want to show how powerful these tools can be, and we've found some of the most exciting data projects are born of basic curiosity.
+The scenario we've described above might seem vague, but we want to show the power of these tools.
+We've also found some of the most exciting data projects are born from basic curiosity.

 In this case, let's imagine we read something about the first round of the [2019 Democratic Presidential Debates](https://en.wikipedia.org/wiki/2020_Democratic_Party_presidential_debates_and_forums), but we missed all the news coverage.

-We happened to read an article from the data journalism website [`fivethirtyeight`](https://projects.fivethirtyeight.com/democratic-debate-poll/), and it displayed an image showing how voters had changed their minds after seeing the candidates.
+We stumbled across an article on the data journalism website [`fivethirtyeight`](https://projects.fivethirtyeight.com/democratic-debate-poll/), and it displayed an image showing how voters had changed their minds after seeing the candidates.

 ![source: https://projects.fivethirtyeight.com/democratic-debate-poll/](images/03-538-night-one-debates.png)

-Wanting to be informed citizens (and knowing how to collect and analyze data), we decide to investigate how each candidate performed using various sources of data.
+Wanting to be informed citizens--and knowing how to collect and analyze data--we decide to investigate how each candidate performed using various sources of data.

 #### Data journalism

-Journalists are a bit like statisticians in the sense that both get to ["*play in everyone's backyard*"](https://www.nytimes.com/2000/07/28/us/john-tukey-85-statistician-coined-the-word-software.html).
-Data journalism explicitly combines analysis and communication skills, which makes it a great place to look for tools and methods we can adapt to various projects.
+Journalists are a bit like statisticians in the sense that both get to ["play in everyone's backyard"](https://www.nytimes.com/2000/07/28/us/john-tukey-85-statistician-coined-the-word-software.html).
+Data journalists explicitly combine analysis and communication skills.
+Marrying these two skills makes data journalism an extraordinary place to look for tools and methods to adapt to different projects.

 The best data journalism projects combine the rigor of numbers and math with an ability to **write something people want to read**.
 Data journalists like [Aleszu Bajak](https://twitter.com/aleszubajak), [Andrew Flowers](https://twitter.com/andrewflowers), and [Andrew Ba Tran](https://twitter.com/abtran) have been hugely influential in introducing R as a tool in the newsroom.

-Another reason journalism is an excellent resource for sharing your work is because journalists are trained to view the world differently than typical scientists or analysts.
+Another reason journalism is an excellent resource for sharing your work is that journalists are trained to view the world differently than typical scientists or analysts.
 As the NBC investigative reporter [Andy Lehren](https://twitter.com/lehrennbc) describes in the text [Digital Investigative Journalism](https://www.palgrave.com/gp/book/9783319972824),

 > *"Journalists can approach data differently than those more trained in computer sciences.
 Take, for instance, matching databases.
 Traditional IT managers compare data sets that were designed to talk with each other.
 Journalists may wonder if the payroll list of school teachers includes registered sex offenders."*